brandonwz/ml4gfinal/README.md

 ```python3 train_single.py``` will do training for SingleNet.
 Be sure to change the ```TRIAL_NAME``` variable on line 18 to use your desired name so that the model gets saved to the correct folder.

 ```python3 graph.py``` will display our results that were obtained for the paper.

+The folder ProcessedData contains all of the data we used, which was originally from https://github.com/QData/DeepDiffChrome/tree/master/data/ProcessedData.
+X.expr.csv files contain the gene expression values for cell X, while the X.train.csv and X.valid.csv files contain cell X's histone modification counts for the training and validation gene sequences, respectively.